oessayeg/get_next_line/README.md

 # get_next_line

-This is a project of the first circle of the 42cursus.
+This is a project from the first circle of the 42cursus.

 ### Objectives
   * Code a function that reads a file with a certain size given (bytes to read) until finding a line and returns it using only one static variable.